What Should You Look for When Sourcing Clay Plain Tiles?

 For heritage restoration projects or where an authentic appearance is paramount, look for fully handcrafted tiles.
 The Canterbury handmade tiles range is made with a reclaimed look, but with the strength and advantages of modern tile manufacturing techniques.

-Help selecting your roof tiles or slates
+Help selecting your roof tiles

 Marley’s product selector follows these three main criteria to help you narrow down the product selection process.
 More information can also be found in Marley’s Clay Plain Tiles Guide.
 Alternatively contact your local Marley specialist.